BranTregare/CS50-CPP26/TEACHING-INSTRUCTOR.md

 > 📎 See the top-level [`PHILOSOPHY.md`](../../../PHILOSOPHY.md) for project-wide design values and the origin of this project’s engineering mindset.
 It includes a reflection on optimization, performance, and clarity — especially:
 >
-> “In 1994, we optimized because we were desperate.
+> “In 1994, we optimized because we were desperate,
+> our compilers weren’t up to it,
+> and it was the right thing to do.
+>
-> Today, we should optimize because it’s right.”
+> Today, we should optimize because it is right.”